“Just sit there right now

 Its success at this endeavor is entirely dependent upon the cumulative personality factors of the reader.
 Sruti reaches us right where we live, yanks us out of the rut of that “I” experience, and drops us into where it needs us to be to understand it –the realm where “I” and “not I” are irrelevant distinctions.
 To borrow from Ms. Dickinson again: if you feel as though the top of your head were taken off and you were pulled through this portal into Eternal Life, you know it is Sruti.

-I emphatically repeat: in this adopted use of the term, real human beings are the authors of Sruti.
+I emphatically repeat: in this adopted use of the term, real human beings are the authors of words that engender the experience of Sruti.
 Many of the best Sruti writings, in my experience, are anonymous, but this does not change the fact that someone(s) endeavored to create and/or record them for posterity.
 And this is part of their magic: an ordinary person was moved to write extraordinary things because someone else did the same for her, and her Sruti experience stoked the fires of compassion and gave her a burning need to pass it along.

 In the Hindu canon, there is another class of poetry-mythology that carries the bulk of tradition specific to Hindu culture.
 This class, called smriti (“remembered text,” in contrast to the “heard text” of Sruti), you could say, is closer to the fulcrum of the Hindu lever because it includes reasoned commentary on the divine revelations found in Sruti.
 Here is how Wiki describes the difference:

 The relationship between the two, therefore, is not binary.
-One does not exclude the other, in fact you could make a case (and I do in another piece that will be added later) that they are mutually interdependent: smriti without Sruti (or in which the Sruti is neglected) is the definition of an old, dried-out wineskin, but Sruti in isolation, without the vehicle of a cultural context, has no chance of being transmitted (not really an apples-to-apples comparison, but think of journal full of one’s innermost truths and deepest thoughts, maybe even written in a private language, that no one else will ever read; an enriching project for the individual, but it cannot inspire others so the insight dies with the ego).
+One does not exclude the other, in fact you could make a case that they are mutually interdependent: smriti without Sruti (or in which the Sruti is neglected) is the definition of an old, dried-out wineskin, but Sruti in isolation, without the vehicle of a cultural context, has no chance of being transmitted.
+(This is not really an apples-to-apples comparison, but think of journal full of one’s innermost truths and deepest thoughts, maybe even written in a private language, that no one else will ever read; an enriching project for the individual, but it cannot inspire others so the insight dies with the individual).

 It is important to note that smriti, being a more fully developed intellectual construct –a shorter lever, to get back to our metaphor about metaphors– is a more accurate depiction of what Campbell means by “mythology.”
 Therefore, smriti is not a lie; it is the penultimate truth of Sruti in a more tangible form.
 Being one step further removed from Reality means that the truth of smriti is relative —that is, it can stand together and coexist with other relative truths, the same way that the vocabulary for one language coexists with all others as means to describe reality.
 The poetry of smriti, understood as such, is therefore a living, active document, so much more than the sum of the meaning of its words, enticing us to taste the sweet nectar of Sruti that it contains —which, let us not forget, can be found everywhere, yet is so easily overlooked by us intellectual creatures, sometimes for our whole lives, until someone is kind enough to lift the wineskin to our lips and let us sip.